alexey1607/scalyr-community/guides/zen-and-the-art-of-system-monitoring.md

 ## Further Reading

-If you found this guide useful, be sure to look at some of the other material in the [Scalyr Community](http://www.scalyr.com/community).
+If you found this guide useful, be sure to look at some of the other material on best practices in the [Scalyr Community](http://www.scalyr.com/community).
 We're building a library of specific instructions for applying these ideas to a wide variety of applictations and systems.

 ## Summary